dotherightthing/kss-node/demo-dotherightthing/README.md

 KSS template and PHP boilerplate are clarified
 1. This documentation - Revise the demo to match the examples in the documentation, and link to this from the documentation
-1. This documentation - Add steps to install and configure aLaunch
-1. This documentation - Document the config file
 1. Generator - create a .bat (batch) file, or Adobe Air app to allow project setup via Windows
 1. Generator - test what happens when this is run on `.scss` files
 1. Generator - test what happens when this is run on `.less` files